what is it?

 - Cystic Fibrosis

 What is Glutathione and how is it administered?

 Glutathione is a potent antioxidant and immune system modulator.
 It is a naturally occurring compound produced in most cells in the body and is composed of 3 amino acids.
-Because it is an antioxidant it used in a wide variety of treatments.
-It can be administered in a wide variety of ways as well, from oral ingestion of capsules to intravenous injection.
+Because it is an antioxidant, it is used in a wide variety of treatments.
+It can be administered in multiple ways, from oral ingestion of capsules to intravenous injection.
 Nebulizing (also known as aerosolizing) a solution of glutathione allows direct administration to the respiratory tract including the lungs.
 This improves the therapeutic benefit for those suffering from respiratory tract disorders.

-Increase oxygen saturation of red blood cells.
-This increases the amount of oxygen carried to every cell in the body.
+- Increase oxygen saturation of red blood cells thereby increasing the amount of oxygen delivered to every cell in your body

 What is a treatment like?

 The treatment takes between 10 and 15 minutes.
-During the treatment, patients take in slow deep breaths of a cool mist through a small mask placed over the mouth and nose.
+During the treatment, patients take in slow deep breaths of a cool mist through a small mask placed over their mouth and nose.
 The glutathione has a mild sulphurous smell, and the treatment itself is painless.
-In severe cases 2 - 3 treatment per week for 4 weeks is sufficient to improve pulmonary function.
+In severe cases, 2 – 3 treatments per week for 4 weeks is sufficient to improve pulmonary function.
 At this point the dosing is decreased to 1 treatment per week for 3-4 weeks.
 Milder cases typically require fewer treatments per week.

 Articles on Nebulized Glutathione